 Sit back, relax, and enjoy the views as you travel by bus in Marlborough.
 This is a great option for those without a car, with opportunities to visit towns such as Picton, Blenheim and Havelock.
 You can get to Marlborough with InterCity.

 Bring a boat with you, charter one here, or jump aboard a water taxi or cruising tour to explore the Marlborough Sounds.

 Whether you choose to head out by sail, kayak or cruise, a boat is the perfect way to explore the Sounds.

 Watch for pods of dolphins and soaring seabirds from the deck, or sit back and enjoy great coffee in the comfort of an armchair, taking in the view.
-The journey from Wellington to Picton takes approximately three hours.
+The journey from Wellington to Picton takes approximately three and a half hours.

 Havelock i-SITE Visitor Information Centre

 Ph +64 3 574 2161

 8 Sinclair Street (beside the Railway Station) Blenheim

 Ph +64 3 577 8080